pwFoo/pleroma-docker/README.md

 ssl_certificate_key /ssl/ssl.key;
 ```

-In traefik-mode and manual-mode these files and the `SCRIPT_LOCAL_SSL` value are ignored.
+In traefik-mode and manual-mode these files and the `SCRIPT_ENABLE_SSL` value are ignored.